beerjs/meta/README.md

 beer.js is about creating social spaces to strengthen software communities. there is no requirement to drink to participate.

+## why organize on Github?
+See this thread from a local chapter: https://github.com/beerjs/abq/issues/6

 ## contact

 to the extent that anyone "runs" beerjs, it's these folks: